LCC-CIT/CS235AM-Demos/README.md

   * DataAccessExercise - built on DataAccessDemo, includes a Spinner, DatePicker and complex queries
 * __Apps that consume a WebService__
   * Stocks+WebService - Not finished.
 Can someone help me find a free Stock price Web Service?
+  * Weather-WebServiceDemo - Gets weather data from the [Weather Underground](https://www.wunderground.com/?apiref=5cdccc9428586099) using a REST web service.
+Android and Console apps both work!
-  * Weather-WebServiceDemo - SOAP and REST web services are both working in the Console project
+  * Weather-NDFD-WebServiceDemo - Gets weather data from the NOAA NDFD using both SOAP and REST web services.
+Not working.
 * __Apps that demonstrate getting locaiton information__
   * GeolocationDemo
     * FusedLocationProvider - Demonstrates getting location using the Google Play Services Fused Location Provider API